 America The Story of Us Study Guides

 America The Story of Us tells the extraordinary story of how America was invented, focusing on moments in which everyday people harnessed technology to advance human progress.
-HISTORY Classroom has created a series of viewing guides, including a Teacher's Idea Book, America the Story of Us Activity Guide, a Family Viewing Guide and individual episode guides designed for students.
+HISTORY Classroom has created a series of viewing guides and individual episode guides designed for students.

 Episode 1: Rebels

 This is the story of how, over seven generations, a group of European settlers survive against all odds, claw themselves up and then turn against their colonial masters.
 A diverse group of men, women and children are about to become truly American.